soixantecircuits/neodymium/README.md

 $ yo neodymium
 ```

-## To do

-* ~~Integrate webpack~~
-* ~~Add livereload in dev mode~~
-* Make kiosk mode optionnal
-* Integrate Bootstrap / Foundation css
-* Integrate Vue.js
-* ~~Make electron support optionnal~~
-* Propose a Phonegap support
-* Find a way to copy just the `node_modules` the electron app needs
-* Write tests !
-* Clean up files after because ejs leaves empty lines

 ## Develop

 It's recommended to use node `v4.2.4` LTS.
-I cannot guarantee previous versions support, but will sure do my best to.
+We cannot guarantee previous versions support, but will sure do our best to.
 Please post an issue if you encounter troubles with developing on `neodymium`.

 ```
 # Clone the repo and `cd` into it